Dead245/Dead245/README.md

 # Welcome

 Hi!
 My actual name is Colton and I an on a journey to learn all things programming related, frontend, backend, you name it!
+Using Visual Studio 2022 for my programs currently.
 > *Currently Learning: C++ and how GitHub works*

 ## Experience